ioccc-src/winner/2004/gavare/README.md

 although the compiler gives it special meaning) and no preprocessor directives.

-The program is a small [ray-tracer](https://en.wikipedia.org/wiki/Ray_tracing_(graphics)).
+This program is a small [ray-tracer](https://en.wikipedia.org/wiki/Ray_tracing_(graphics)).
 The first line of the source code may be modified if you want the resulting image to be of some other resolution than the predefined.
 The `A` value is an anti-alias